SECTION 1: SURFING THE LAKES

 Regularly, whenever there’s waves and the conditions are appropriate for teaching.
-Next season (2018) we will be implementing a new structure that allows us to run lessons on a weekly basis, getting more beginners and intermediates out in the water learning!
+This upcoming season we will strive to run as many lessons as possible — getting more beginners and intermediates out in the water learning!

-Can I book a lesson this Saturday at 10AM?
+Can I book a lesson for a specific time and date?

-With the variant and highly unpredictable nature of lake surfing, we are unable to cast specific times for lessons to take place.
-When we enter into a lessons window (2–3 days advance), we send out an email to everyone who has signed up.
+Our Flat Water Intro to Surf Clinics happen on a set schedule.
+However, with the variant and highly unpredictable nature of lake surfing, we are unable to schedule surf lessons with waves specific times for lessons to take place.
+When we enter into a lesson's window (2–3 days advance), we send out an email to everyone who has previously taken our pre-requisite Flat Water Intro to Surf Clinic.
 Spots are booked on a first-come-first-served basis; the first people to pay online following the email will be signed up for that session.